 Most of these risk factors are beyond our ability to predict or control.
 Any of these factors, or a combination of these factors, could materially affect our future financial condition or results of operations and the ultimate accuracy of our forward-looking statements.
 There also are other factors that we may not describe (generally because we currently do not perceive them to be material) that could cause actual results to differ materially from our expectations.
+We expressly disclaim any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.

 On August 16, 2021, the Company entered into a Purchase Agreement to acquire Avelead, a recognized leader in providing solutions and services to improve Revenue Integrity for healthcare providers nationwide.
 The Company believes Avelead's solutions will complement and extend the value the Company can deliver to its customers.
+Operations for Avelead are included in the Company's consolidated financial information from the acquisition date.
 Refer to Note 3 - Business Combination and Divestiture in our unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements" for further information on the Avelead acquisition.